slexisvn/query_engine/docs/03-optimizer/16-expression-simplification.md

 ## Exercises

+### Understand

+Is x OR NOT x always TRUE in a SQL predicate?
+Evaluate it for TRUE, FALSE, and NULL.

+### Practice

-1. Reproduce the two plans from the opening.
+1. **Observe.** Reproduce the two plans from the opening.
 Build one optimizer with only `PredicatePushdown` and one with `ExpressionSimplifier` followed by `PredicatePushdown`, and diff their output.

-2. Write a `WHERE` clause with three `OR` branches that share two conjuncts, and predict the factored form before running it.
+2. **Observe.** Write a `WHERE` clause with three `OR` branches that share two conjuncts, and predict the factored form before running it.
 Then add a fourth branch that shares only one, and predict again.

-3. Add `rewriteSort` to `SimplifierRewriter` so order keys are simplified too.
+3. **Extend (optional).** Add `rewriteSort` to `SimplifierRewriter` so order keys are simplified too.
 Run `npm run test:unit`; then find a query where the change lets `SortElimination` fire that could not before.

-4. `simplifyExpression` has no rule for `x AND NOT x` or `x OR NOT x`.
+4. **Extend (optional).** `simplifyExpression` has no rule for `x AND NOT x` or `x OR NOT x`.
 Add one and work out, on paper first, what it must return when `x` is `NULL`.
 (The answer is not `false` and not `true`.)

-5. Comment out the `factorCommonConjuncts` call and run `npm run test:e2e`.
-If nothing fails, that is a gap in the test suite — write the differential test that would have caught it.
+5. **Extend (optional).** Comment out the `factorCommonConjuncts` call and run `npm run test:e2e`.
+Correct answers may remain unchanged when an optimization is absent.
+Add a plan-shape assertion for the factoring opportunity, and a separate result comparison for semantic preservation; explain what each test establishes.

+### Hints and expected observations

+The outputs are TRUE, TRUE, and NULL.
+A simplification must preserve the third case.
+Disabling a correct optimization can leave result tests green; plan tests check whether the optimization occurred.

 ## Recap